Shannon-Goddard/Correlation_vs_Causation/README.md

 **Can I quickly hand off this data for others to use?**
 The data now needs to be transformed back into a more user-friendly format.
 We converted the final products into common data type(CSV) files.
 With our data being cleaned and processed, it is ready to be converted to a readable format for future use.

 We had to perform all these steps on all our datasets.
-We kept the procees consist, not only, for us to be able to easily concatenate the years, but to have a meaningul analysis.
+We kept the process consist, not only, for us to be able to easily concatenate the years, but to have a meaningful analysis.

-The migration datsets were, also, done similarly.
+The migration datasets were, also, done similarly.
 The most predominant change was having to add a line of code to remove the commas from the number values in order to be able to make them floats.

 ## Feature Engineering
 **Description of feature engineering and the feature selection, including the team’s decision-making process**